10 – Bad Company – Bad Company

 # 1 – Bad To The Bone – George Thorogood

 “Bad to the Bone” is the ultimate anthem of being unapologetically rebellious, making it a fitting conclusion to our list of the 10 Best Rock Songs About Being Bad.
 Released in 1982 as the title track on George Thorogood and the Destroyers’ album Bad to the Bone, the song quickly became a staple of blues rock and a defining track of Thorogood’s career.
-While its initial release as a single didn’t make a huge impact on the charts, the song found a lasting legacy through licensing in film, television, and commercials, particularly after being featured in Terminator 2: Judgment Day and Christine.
+While its initial release as a single didn’t make a huge impact on the charts, the song found a lasting legacy through film, television, and commercials licensing, particularly after being featured in Terminator 2: Judgment Day and Christine.
 The song’s infectious guitar riff and swagger-filled lyrics epitomize the “bad boy” persona that Thorogood embraced in both his music and live performances.

 As the closing song on this list, “Bad to the Bone” not only encapsulates the theme of “being bad” but also solidifies its place in rock history as one of the most enduring and beloved tracks in the genre.
-Its timeless appeal, powerful riff, and larger-than-life attitude make it the perfect way to round out this collection of rock’s most rebellious songs.

 Read More: Jim Suhler of the Destroyers: The ClassicRockHistory.com Interview